Kids’ gaming platform Roblox raises $150M

 In order to support that growth, Baszucki said Roblox will be opening offices in some regions like China (“most likely with a partner that hasn’t been announced yet”), but it also requires building out infrastructure like local language and local payment support.

-Roblox has now raised a total of $400 million in funding, according to Crunchbase.
+Roblox has now raised a total of $185 million in equity funding.
 The new round was led by Greylock Partners and Tiger Global, with participation from existing investors Altos Ventures, Index Ventures, Meritech Capital Partners and others.

 Greylock’s David Sze has had big successes in both gaming and social media, having backed Facebook, LinkedIn, SGN and others.
 But he said Roblox is the first company he’s seen to “unify those two together on a platform in a magical kind of way.”

-Note: This story has been updated with the corrected amount for Roblox’s total funding.